sscok/ancient-methylation/README.md

 For further information, please refer to the article.

-The R scripts and batch files are assumed to run using a slurm workload manager.
-If this is not the case for your system, you can replace "Rscript --verbose --vanilla" with "R CMD BATCH" and after rearranging these, you can use "bash script-name-here.sh" in Linux.

-A preview of all the datasets mentioned in the codes are provided under the "data" directory.
+A preview of all the datasets mentioned in the codes are provided under the "example_previews/" directory.